Caesar-github/mpv/DOCS/man/osc.rst

     Sets the style of the seekbar, slider (diamond marker), knob (circle marker with guide), or bar (fill).
     Default pre-0.21.0 was 'slider'.

+``seekbarkeyframes``
+    Default: yes

+    Controls the mode used to seek when dragging the seekbar.
+By default, keyframes are used.
+If set to false, exact seeking on mouse drags will be used instead.
+Keyframes are preferred, but exact seeks may be useful in cases where keyframes cannot be found.
+Note that using exact seeks can potentially make mouse dragging much slower.

 ``deadzonesize``
     Default: 0.5